gitter-badger/glagol/doc/roadmap.md

 * Error messages are much less clear than they could be; server-side source maps are yet to be implemented, and compile errors after runtime updates aren't thrown -- instead the failed script's value gets set to `undefined`, which causes an exception further down the road.
+(This mostly applies to Wisp though)
-* New directories still can't be created during runtime (files ok though)
+* New directories still can't be created during runtime (files are ok though)